Integral trees with given nullity: Integral trees with nullity and

-In this section, we characterize integral trees with nullity $2$ and $3$.
-In order to do this in a simple manner, we use the following interesting fact which is called the Parter{\bf--}Wiener theorem \cite{p, w}.
-We recall that integral trees with nullity $0$ and $1$ are classified in \cite{bro, wata0}.
+We are now ready to characterize integral trees with nullity $2$ and $3$.
+In order to do this in a simple manner, we use the following interesting result which is called the Parter--Wiener theorem \cite{p, w}.

-\begin{thm} If $T$ is a tree and $\text{{\sl mult}}\,(T; \lambda)\geqslant2$ for some $\lambda$, then there exists $v\in \mathpzc{V}(T)$ such that $\text{{\sl mult}}\,(T-v; \lambda)=\text{{\sl mult}}\,(T; \lambda)+1$. \end{thm}
+\begin{thm} If $T$ is a tree and ${\rm mult}(T; \lambda)\geqslant2$ for some $\lambda$, then there exists $v\in V(T)$ such that ${\rm mult}(T-v; \lambda)={\rm mult}(T; \lambda)+1$. \end{thm}

-In the next theorem, we generalize an interesting result in \cite{bro} by a short and simple proof.
+In the next theorem, we generalize an interesting result of \cite{bro} by a short and simple proof.
+We start with the following easy lemma.